 History (past, present, and future)

 HANDSHAKE 3 (HS3) 2016 – 2017 took the project further; enabling consolidation and synthesis, Those selected from former HS projects got challenging opportunities for more relationships to form, practices to develop, coalitions to form and ideas to refine.
-A series of national and international exhibitions at established venues are lined up as testing grounds for these iterations.
-Collaborations in its widest context are included in this 1-year programme.
-This professional programme aims to build upon independent makers with an innovative practice.
+A series of national and international exhibitions at established venues were given as testing grounds for these iterations.
+Hilde de Decker and Sophia Bjorgman came for a masterclass.
+The exhibition year started with a collaboration exhibition at Objectspace with former mentors and invited artists and ended with a high profile exhibition at the Dowse (Lower Hutt, NZ) that was coached by curator Sian van Dyk.
+This professional programme was aiming to build independent makers with an innovative practice.

-HANDSHAKE 5 (HS5) 2019 offers two high-level exhibition opportunities in 2019 for selected candidates from the HS1, 2 and 4 projects: HANDSHAKE in dialogue with CODA collection”, CODA Museum, Apeldoorn, The Netherlands (Sept 2019) and ‘SPACE Collaboration’: Te Uru Waitakere Contemporary Gallery, Auckland (late 2019: TBC) and held in a combination of different smaller gallery spaces spread throughout the building.
+HANDSHAKE 5 (HS5) 2019 offers two high-profile exhibition opportunities in 2019 for selected candidates from the HS1, 2 and 4 projects: HANDSHAKE in dialogue with CODA collection”, CODA Museum, Apeldoorn, The Netherlands (Oct 2019 – Jan 2020: TBC) and ‘SPACE Collaboration’: Te Uru Waitakere Contemporary Gallery, Auckland (Nov 2019 – Jan 2020: TBC) and held in a combination of different smaller gallery spaces spread throughout the building.
+The year starts with professional development meeting and a masterclass with Roseanne Bartley.

-Next to its mentor and planned exhibition programmes are separate curated exhibitions for national and international dealer galleries.
+Next to its mentor and planned HS exhibition programmes are series of curated exhibitions for national and international dealer galleries.
 These exhibitions are extra and give those selected new opportunities to exhibit existing and/or new work for these more established (commercial) venues.
-Handshake work developed from the past and current projects will get another opportunity to be seen at different locations through its curatorial programme.
+Handshake work developed from the past and current projects will get other opportunities to be seen at different locations through its curatorial programme.

-These curated exhibitions are not part of the existing HS programme, but are additional and evolve primarily from requests of galleries and curators.
-Each curated exhibition project is different with a different mix of artists and works from the different projects, curatorial focus, criteria, exhibition set up, and local circumstances.
+These curated exhibitions are not part of the existing HS programme, but are additional and evolve primarily from requests fof galleries and curators.
+Each curated exhibition project is different with a different mix of artists and works from the different projects, curatorial focus, theme, criteria, exhibition set up, and local circumstances.
 The HS organisers aim to collaborate with each of the curators, and/or gallery owners and negotiate the works for selection.
 HANDSHAKE “curated” exhibitions act also as another promotional tool for the HS artists.
+It brought the artists plenty of national and international opportunities.

 Exhibition online is a new platform to contextualise ideas and processes.
 There are two known ways of exhibiting contemporary jewellery: on the body (an exhibition platform since prehistoric times) and in cabinets/plinths or on a wall.
 This online presentation is not emulating any of those, but attend to break away from it.